Gemma Collins: 2011–2017: The Only Way Is Essex and Celebrity Big Brother

 On 5 January 2016, she entered the Celebrity Big Brother house to participate in the seventeenth series.
 On 2 February 2016, she became the seventh housemate to be evicted, having received the fewest votes to be saved, spending a total of 29 days in the house.
 In October 2016, Collins appeared on Sky News where she was interviewed by Kay Burley about the campaign to remove the word "Essex girl" from the Oxford English Dictionary.
 Collins described the definition, which stereotypes Essex girls as "unintelligent, promiscuous, and materialistic", as derogatory and suggested that the meaning be changed.
-The expression was removed from the dictionary following the successful campaign in December 2020.
+The expression was removed from the Oxford Advanced Learner's Dictionary (but not the Oxford English Dictionary) following the campaign in December 2020.

 In January 2017, Collins took part in the second series of Sugar Free Farm, alongside five other celebrities as they attempted to live on a sugar-free diet.
-During the show she attempted fishing and despite the strict detox plan, Collins admitted she actually gained weight during the process.
+During the show she attempted fishing and despite the strict detox plan, Collins said she actually gained weight during the process.
 In June 2017, Collins returned to Big Brother, as a special guest for a shopping task, alongside fellow ex-contestants Marnie Simpson and Nicola McLean.
 In October 2017, Collins presented the BBC Radio 1 Teen Award for Best TV Show to Love Island and, after announcing the winner, fell through an opening in the stage.
 The clip later went viral on social media.
 In an interview with Irish News, Collins said "the seriousness of it is, it could have been really fatal".
 After the video's widespread attention, further videos of Collins were used as memes, including scenes from her appearances on The Only Way Is Essex and Celebrity Big Brother.